bryanedds/Sedela/ReadMe.md

 Sedela is about **design**, not execution.

-### How Sedela Uses the Term *Semantics*
+## 🧩 How Sedela Uses the Term *Semantics*

 The word **“semantics”** is heavily overloaded in computer science, so it’s important to clarify what it means in the context of Sedela.
 In programming‑language theory, *semantics* usually refers to the **behavior of a program when it runs**—for example:

 - **Operational semantics:** step‑by‑step execution rules
 - **Denotational semantics:** mapping programs to mathematical functions
 - **Axiomatic semantics:** reasoning about correctness

-Sedela does **not** use the term in this sense.
+Sedela does not use the term in this sense.

 ### **Sedela’s semantics are about design meaning, not execution behavior.**